justmoon/rowler/README.md

-#Fowl - NodeJS Document and Query Layer for FDB
+# Fowler - NodeJS Document and Query Layer for FDB

 A NodeJS Layer for [FoundationDB](http://www.foundationdb.com) that provides documents and queries with similar capabilities to MongoDB but providing support for